-We have a large number of specialists, many of whom are regarded by the independent directories as leaders in their field, and provide a mediation service.
-We have experience in all types of commercial and contract disputes, with specialisms in the following areas:
+We have a large number of specialists, many of whom are regarded by the independent directories as leaders in their field.
+We also provide a mediation service.
+Experienced in all types of commercial and contract disputes, the group has specialisms in the following areas:

 |Banking and finance disputes||Defamation and reputation management||Product liability|